wongyihe/wongyihe.github.io/_pages/about.md

 My work and research
 ======
 My research interests are in human-computer interaction with a focus on neurodiversity and digital accessibility.
+I use qualitative methods such as interviews and netnography to explore underlying issues, and am working to build quantitative studies to evaluate my prototype designs.

 My background and history